Reclaiming Our Voices Restoring Our Humanity Rising Together

 We are currently partnering with charities and community organisations across the UK to bring somatic, creative, and trauma-informed wellbeing programmes to underserved communities.

-If your organisation supports survivors, migrants, LGBTQ+ individuals, or marginalised groups, we’d love to collaborate.
+If your organisation supports racially marginalised or LGBTQ+ individuals, we’d love to collaborate.